Jabber Identifier

 final vsevolod = JabberID('vsevolod@dosy.app');

-class also offers several built-in getters to access various parts of the JID, such as the node (user), domain, and resource.
+This creates a JabberID instance with the given Jabber address.
+The JabberID class also offers several built-in getters to access various parts of the JID, such as the node (user), domain, and resource.
 These methods make it easy to parse and utilize individual components of the JID in your projects.

 Punycode and IDNA